Ashbourne, County Meath: Sport

 There is an 18-hole golf course (founded 1991), on the outskirts of the town and several sports clubs in the town.
-These include a Gaelic Athletic Association club, Donaghmore-Ashbourne, which was originally founded as 'Donaghmore' in 1923 at the Wootton.
+These include a Gaelic Athletic Association club, Donaghmore Ashbourne GAA, which was originally founded as 'Donaghmore' in 1923 at the Wootton.
 Now based at Killeglan, it has pitches and a clubhouse, with an indoor astroturf and two full-size Gaelic pitches which opened in 2006.

-There is also a rugby union team who play their matches at the Ashbourne rugby club (founded 1974).
+The local rugby union team, Ashbourne Rugby Club, was founded in 1976.
+Ashbourne is also home to Longhorns Rugby League Club which was formed in 2005 and plays its home matches at Ashbourne Rugby Club.
+The club were All-Ireland Rugby League champions in 2017.

 There are also a number of soccer teams (including Ashbourne United and Killegland AFC), a cricket club Ashbourne cricket club behind the community centre, and a judo club.

 There is a community centre, opened in 1981 and upgraded in 2017, which has a sports hall with a full-size basketball court, 3 badminton courts, a squash court, a handball & racquetball court, and changing facilities and meeting rooms.
-The community centre is used by sporting organisations, including the St Andrews athletics club which also has facilities in the Arkle Pavilion in Greenogue on the outskirts of Ashbourne, and the 'Ashbourne Archers' archery club.
+The community centre is used by sporting organisations, including St Andrews Athletics Club.

 The International Baseball Centre (IBC) is located in Ashbourne behind the Ashbourne District Community Centre.
 The IBC is Ireland's only international standard baseball diamond, and home of the Ashbourne Baseball Club.
+Ashbourne Baseball Club is an amateur baseball club that competes in the Irish Baseball League.
+It fields teams in the Little League division as well as teams in the A and B divisions of the adult league.
+Up until 2019, the teams competed under the name "Ashbourne Giants".
+Home games are played at the International Baseball Centre, an international standard baseball field located behind the Ashbourne District Community Centre.

 Fairyhouse Racecourse is located 10 km from Ashbourne.
-Tayto Park opened in 2010 and has approximately 50 acres of activities, including one of Europe's largest wooden roller coasters, The Cú Chulainn Coaster, which opened in June 2015.

-Ashbourne is home to Longhorns Rugby League Club which was formed in 2005 and plays its home matches at Ashbourne Rugby Club.
-Longhorns were All-Ireland Rugby League champions in 2017.

-Ashbourne is the home of the Ashbourne Baseball Club, an amateur baseball club that competes in the Irish Baseball League.
-The club fields teams in the Little League division as well as teams in the A and B divisions of the adult league.
-Up until 2019, the teams competed under the name, “Ashbourne Giants”.
-Home games are played at the International Baseball Centre, an international standard baseball field located behind the Ashbourne District Community Centre.